likoz2/Lectures/CSharp/PaperWork/introduction.md

     }

-    this.gramsOfSugar -= amountToTake; // we subtract the value we are taking, the gramsOfSugar will be 0 if we took what is left return this.amountToTake; // tell the caller how much we took }
+    this.gramsOfSugar -= amountToTake; // we subtract the value we are taking, the gramsOfSugar will be 0 if we took what is left return amountToTake; // tell the caller how much we took }
 }
 ```